syncfusion-content/maui-docs/MAUI/PDF-Viewer/Built-In-Toolbar.md

 </tr>
 <tr>
 <td>Rectangle</td>
-<td>The button that appears in the shape toolbar allows you to draw rectangle in the document.</td>
+<td>The button that appears in the shape toolbar allows you to draw a rectangle in the document.</td>
 </tr>
 <tr>
 <td>Circle</td>
-<td>The button that appears in the shape toolbar allows you to draw circle in the document.</td>
+<td>The button that appears in the shape toolbar allows you to draw a circle in the document.</td>
 </tr>
 <tr>
 <td>Polygon</td>
-<td>The button that appears in the shape toolbar allows you to draw polygon in the document.</td>
+<td>The button that appears in the shape toolbar allows you to draw polygons in the document.</td>
 </tr>
 <tr>
 <td>Polyline</td>
-<td>The button that appears in the shape toolbar allows you to draw polyline in the document.</td>
+<td>The button that appears in the shape toolbar allows you to draw polylines in the document.</td>
 </tr>
 <tr>
 <td>Cloud</td>